 6. Under the "security" tab, paste in the site key, and the secret key, then save the settings in Mavenseed.

 That's it!
 Your site is now fully protected.
 Google will give each "action" like logging in or checking out, a score.
 Typically scores above or near 1.0 mean it's a human, and 0.0 means its likely a bot.
-In the future we may allow sites to adjust their own sensitivity settings, but for meow you can get a report of the scores from within the reCaptcha admin on Google.
+In some cases you might find that real people are getting caught into the mix.
+If this happens, you can change the minimum scoring for that specific interaction.

 If you have a custom domain, and you don't add your own keys for reCaptcha, you will be leaving your site vulnerable to attack.
 It's not a matter of if, it's a matter of when.